ash/raku-course/essentials/more-on-functions/multi-functions/quiz2/index.md

 ```

 {:.quiz-select}
-correct | These definitions are&nbsp; (: correct, incorrect :) | Number of parameters differ.
+correct | These definitions are&nbsp; (: correct, incorrect :) | Number of parameters differs.

 ## 3